Pen, India

-Pen (Marathi pronunciation: [peːɳ]) is a town and taluka in Raigad district of Indian state of Maharashtra.
+Pen (Marathi pronunciation: [peːɳ]) is a town in Raigad district of Indian state of Maharashtra.
 It is well known for world class Ganesh idols.
 It is the geographical and cultural center of Raigad district.
-Pen is also known for Salt cultivation by Aagri and Koli community.
+Pen is also known for salt cultivation by the Aagri and Koli community.

 History

 The name of Pen is derived from the term "पेणे" or "Pene", which means "a place to rest".
 Although no one is certain about the origin of Pen.

 Due to its location, Pen developed as a port city (the present-day Antora port was commonly referred as "Pen Port"), with trade links as far as Egypt.
 It had a prosperous marketplace where the exchange of goods to and from Deccan took place.